tasdikrahman/tasdikrahman.me/_posts/2020-10-18-a-few-things-about-database-migrations.md

 Want to redo a migration which was rolled back/run it again? `rails db:migrate:redo VERSION=<UTC-timestamp-prefix-of-migration-file>`.

-A similar approach can be found in [golang-migrate](https://github.com/golang-migrate/migrate), where each schema change is introduced with an SQL script numbered sequentially starting from 1 for example (the 1 can be any unsigned integer), and ending with a suffix of up.sql and down.sql
+A similar approach can be found in [golang-migrate](https://github.com/golang-migrate/migrate), where each schema change is introduced with an SQL script numbered sequentially starting from 1 for example (the 1 can be any 64 bit unsigned integer), and ending with a suffix of up.sql and down.sql

 Each new schema change will be added in a new SQL file, and numbered accordingly.
 Users would then add the helper methods provided by golang-migrate, for running migrations into the cli interface for their app, for both applying the migrations and to rollback them.